Madonna: 2012–2016: Super Bowl XLVI halftime show, MDNA, and Rebel Heart

-Madonna's thirteenth studio album, Rebel Heart, was released in March 2015, three months after its thirteen demos leaked onto the Internet.
+Madonna's thirteenth studio album, Rebel Heart, was released in March 2015, three months after its thirteen demos leaked onto the internet.
 Unlike her previous efforts, which involved only a few people, Madonna worked with a large number of collaborators, including Avicii, Diplo and Kanye West.
 Introspection was listed as one of the foundational themes prevalent on the record, along with "genuine statements of personal and careerist reflection".
-Madonna explained to Jon Pareles of The New York Times that although she has never looked back at her past endeavors, reminiscing about it felt right for Rebel Heart.
+Madonna explained to Jon Pareles of The New York Times that, although she has never looked back at her past endeavors, reminiscing about it felt right for Rebel Heart.
 Music critics responded positively towards the album, calling it her best effort in a decade.

 From September 2015 to March 2016, Madonna embarked on the Rebel Heart Tour to promote the album.
 The tour traveled throughout North America, Europe and Asia and was Madonna's first visit to Australia in 23 years, where she also performed a one-off show for her fans.
-Rebel Heart Tour grossed a total of $169.8 million from the 82 shows, with over 1.045 million ticket sales.
+The Rebel Heart Tour grossed a total of $169.8 million from the 82 shows, with over 1.045 million ticket sales.
 While on tour, Madonna became engaged in a legal battle with Ritchie, over the custody of their son Rocco.
 The dispute started when Rocco decided to continue living in England with Ritchie when the tour had visited there, while Madonna wanted him to travel with her.
 Court hearings took place in both New York and London.
 After multiple deliberations, Madonna withdrew her application for custody and decided to resolve the matter privately.

 In October 2016, Billboard named Madonna its Woman of the Year.
 Her "blunt and brutally honest" speech about ageism and sexism at the ceremony received widespread coverage in the media.
-The next month Madonna, who actively supported Hillary Clinton during the 2016 U.S. presidential election, performed an impromptu acoustic concert at Washington Square Park in support of Clinton's campaign.
+The next month Madonna, who actively supported Hillary Clinton during the 2016 US presidential election, performed an impromptu acoustic concert at Washington Square Park in support of Clinton's campaign.
 Upset that Donald Trump won the election, Madonna spoke out against him at the Women's March on Washington, a day after his inauguration.
 She sparked controversy when she said that she "thought a lot about blowing up the White House".
 The following day, Madonna asserted she was "not a violent person" and that her words had been "taken wildly out of context".